Sharjeelbaig/ultimate-data-structures---algorithms-practice/1 - Arrays/c) let the user search for any value in an array using binary search/Readme.md

 ---

 ### | Step 5:
+but if we dont get what we are looking for, we can check either the right side or the left side of the mid point!
 ```C++
 arr[mid] < number ? left = mid + 1 : right = mid - 1;
 ```